ivaivalous/jenxt/README.md

 return new Date().getTime()
 ```

-Wrapped in `<jenxt>...</jenxt>` is the so called meta of the script.
+Wrapped in `<jenxt>...</jenxt>` is the so-called meta of the script.
 It instructs Jenxt how to run the script.
 Inside is a simple JSON object that may currently contain the following settings:

  - `expose` - this is the endpoint one needs to access so they can run the script.
 In the above example, an HTTP request to `http://127.0.0.1:8899/epoch-time` will run the given script against the configured Jenkins instances that have the "default" label.
 To execute against instances labelled "XYZ", add a `label` parameter to the request, like in `http://127.0.0.1:8899/epoch-time?label=XYZ`.
   - `jsonResponse` - Set this to false or omit to get Jenkins' response as a string.
 Set it to true to return a JSON. *Note*: if jsonResponse is `true` and the response can't be converted to a JSON (for example, when it is a normal string), the response will be returned as `null`.